simpledevio/js-training-grounds/src/content/docs/guides/contributing-guide.md

 ### Stackblitz

 If you prefer to work online, you can also open the <a href="https://stackblitz.com/github/simpledevio/starlight-training-ground?file=src/content/docs/guides/example.md" target="_blank">Starlight training ground repo on Stackblitz</a> and start coding right away in your browser.
 You don't have to run any of the npm commands if you use Stackblitz.
+(NOTE: This Stackblitz link works best in Chrome.)

 ### Basic code block